Schaefer Group: SSI Schaefer Shop GmbH

 Hans and Gerhard Schaefer started the Schaefer Shop in Betzdorf in 1971.
 From there, some of the products of the group are sold through mail order catalogues and online shops.
-In addition to the main catalogue, which caters primarily to business customers, other catalogues sell give-aways, clothing and decorations.
+In addition to the main catalogue, which caters primarily to business customers, other catalogues sell giveaways, clothing and decorations.
 There are now 65 subsidiaries in 19 countries, while the HQ is still in Betzdorf.